-What is worth mentioning in addition is that while Modern Hungarian (first of all, the standard dialect of Budapest) tends to use an article before names of people or institutes, we hardly find a definite article with proper names in Old Hungarian.
+What is worth mentioning in addition is that while Modern Hungarian (first of all, the standard dialect of Budapest) makes extensive use of expletive articles, we hardly find a definite article with proper names in Old Hungarian.
 Moreover, there is a group of lexemes, common nouns in present day language use, which seem to behave as proper names in Old Hungarian.
-These lexemes, of course, describe entities with a prototypically unique referent, thus can be identified easily by the hearer/reader, at least in a biblical context, e.g. god, lord, father (referring to God), devil, king, queen, prophet, virgin, heaven, etc. (See the examples (14) and (15)).
+These lexemes, of course, describe entities with a prototypically unique referent, thus can be identified easily by the speaker, at least in a biblical context, e.g. god, lord, father (referring to God), devil, king, queen, prophet, virgin, heaven, gospel, etc. (See the examples (14) and (15)).
 Some of them also show a moderate oscillation between being a proper name or a common noun, and in course of time, they get completely reanalyzed as ordinary common nouns.
-10 In fact, when modified by an adjective, they tend to have a definite article more frequently than canonical proper names such as person and place names (Imre 1953: 357).
+In fact, when modified by an adjective, they tend to have a definite article more frequently than canonical proper names such as person and place names (Imre 1953: 357).